The short story about Temporary Admission

 Correct documentation is a make-or-break issue

-Operators should always consider how to document the TA compliance and handle and secure the known grey zone areas when using TA.
+Operators should always consider how to check and document TA compliance as well as handle and secure the known grey zone areas when using TA, which is why a compliance test is fundamental before flying to the EU.
 The relevant documentation can be conditioned without help from OPMAS, but we will be happy to help and have years of experience with this process.
-We offer different TA solutions depending on the risk profile and typical flight pattern.
+We offer different TA documentation solutions depending on the risk profile and typical flight pattern.
 Please inquire for more details.

 Aircraft registrations allowed when using TA